Niamh explains what first drew her to Lancaster

 Head along the track towards the netball courts and you will come across a hidden outside area, complete with benches to sit and enjoy the view of the woodland and flowers which surround it.
 Again, another top pick for the summer months if you want to avoid the busier zones on campus!

 Tucked away in Alexandra Park on the southwest campus is the Green Lancaster ECOHub, a nature-based garden focused on sustainable agricultural production.
-Ran by volunteers, the Hub has 40 raised planting beds, a fruit tree orchard, a rescue chicken enclosure, beehives, and a recently installed greenhouse containing Mediterranean crops.
+Ran by volunteers, the Hub has 40 raised planting beds, a fruit tree orchard, beehives, and a recently installed greenhouse containing Mediterranean crops.
 It is as beautiful as it sounds, and somewhere that you should definitely check out - particularly as it gets warmer!

 5. Peter Scott Gallery